 True if PredicateIndicator is a currently defined predicate.
-A predicate is considered defined if it exists in the specified module, is imported into the module or is defined in one of the modules from which the predicate will be imported if it is called (see section 6.9).
-Note that current_predicate/1 does not succeed for predicates that can be autoloaded.
+A predicate is considered defined if it exists in the specified module, is imported into the module or is defined in one of the modules from which the predicate will be imported if it is called (see section 6.10).
+Note that current_predicate/1 does not succeed for predicates that can be autoloaded unless they are imported using autoload/2.
 See also current_predicate/2 and predicate_property/2.